 Given that most companies keep a CMMS for several years, it’s not surprising that so many need an update.
 Just 10 years ago, Rimer says, there were only a handful of CMMS vendors.
 Today, buyers have more systems with more features to choose from than ever before, which may be drawing more maintenance managers to consider adding or replacing software.

 These buyers also shared with us the features they need most in a CMMS.
-One-quarter mentioned preventative maintenance functions.
-Not far behind were asset management (22 percent) and work order management (21 percent).
+One-quarter of the requested functions were preventative maintenance functions.
+Not far behind were asset management (22 percent of the requested functions) and work order management (21 percent).
 Preventative maintenance, asset management and work order management are core functions of most CMMS software, so those make sense as the top requests.

 Other somewhat commonly requested features include inventory management (12 percent) and reporting features (11 percent).
-Very few requested either specific purchase order functionality or barcoding capabilities (a combined 1 percent).
+Very few functions requested were specific purchase order functionality or barcoding capabilities (a combined 1 percent).

 Rimer says barcoding features are generally only used in more critical environments, where tracking assets is important to maintain accuracy (such as when manufacturing medicines) or to maintain safety (such as in an oil or gas refinery).
 Thus, regular office settings might only need software that performs basic CMMS functions.